DB: Legislative framework for commercial superfunds

 - Current position and projected timings

-- Amendments to confirm that it will not be possible to use the new trustee powers in order to introduce a power to pay surplus to an employer on winding-up, and to make it clear that trustees must ignore any power to pay surplus to an employer on winding-up when considering the exercise of the new powers.
+- Changes to confirm that it will not be possible to use the new trustee powers in order to introduce a power to pay surplus to an employer on winding-up, and to make it clear that trustees must ignore any power to pay surplus to an employer on winding-up when considering the exercise of the new powers.

 - The introduction of a power to make regulations to confirm whether and how the new trustee powers will apply to certain schemes (for example, how they will apply to sectionalised schemes).

-Two amendments to this part of the Bill that could have introduced greater certainty on pensions increases for members with pre-April 1997 pension rights were not approved by the Public Bill Committee and therefore did not make it into the Bill.
+Two amendments to this part of the Bill that could have introduced greater certainty on pensions increases for members with pre-April 1997 pension rights were not approved by the Public Bill Committee and so did not make it into the Bill.
 The pensions minister did, however, say the following about discretionary increases: "My view - and the guidance to be released by the TPR will make this very clear - is as follows…[Even when the scheme rules say that the employers must agree [to discretionary increases], they will have a strong incentive to agree with the trustees if they are asking the trustees to release [surplus].
 That is why I say that the process of surplus release will change the dynamic of those discussions, which I recognise are currently not proceeding in some cases because employers are saying a blanket no to discretionary increases."

 DB: The Pensions Ombudsman - removing the need to apply to the county court